 By clearly articulating what you want to say, you can take down a barrier between you and your audience, be it writing for someone to read, a script for someone to hear, or an infographic for someone to skim and get the gist of what you’re saying.

 One of my tips in My Billie Design’s roundup of 20+ Copywriting Tips and Tricks from 8 Copywriting Experts is this:

 When all else fails, be direct.
 Hiding behind flowery words that meander around the point will leave your visitors confused instead of empowered to take action.

 That’s essentially what this entire post could boil down to.
 If you want your website’s visitors or your social media followers to take action, be direct and tell them what you want them to do.
-Remove the confusion and lead your audience to what you want them to do.
+Remove the confusion and lead your audience directly to where you want them to be.

 So, what are you doing to do to be a more effective writer?
 Think clearly.
+Create a compelling plan.
 Communicate directly.

 Thanks to Inc and their post that inspired this one.